Erich Bey

 Konteradmiral Erich Bey (23 March 1898 – 26 December 1943) was a German admiral during World War II.
-He served as commander of the Kriegsmarine's destroyer forces and commanded the battleship Scharnhorst in the Battle of the North Cape on 26 December 1943, during which his ship was sunk and he was killed.
+He served as commander of the Kriegsmarine destroyer forces and commanded the battleship Scharnhorst in the Battle of the North Cape on 26 December 1943, during which he went down with his ship.

 Career

 Bey joined the Kaiserliche Marine on 13 June 1916 and served in its destroyer arm.
-Following the end of World War I, he stayed in the navy and continued his career with the rise of the Nazi Party in power in Germany.
+Following the end of World War I, he stayed in the navy and continued his career as the Nazi Party rose to power in Germany.
 By the start of World War II he was commissioned a Fregattenkapitän (frigate captain).

 Bey led the 4th Destroyer Flotilla, consisting of the destroyers Z11 Bernd von Arnim, Z12 Erich Giese and Z13 Erich Koellner, as part of Kommodore Friedrich Bonte's force that carried General Eduard Dietl's mountain troops for the occupation of Narvik during the German invasion of Norway on 9 April 1940.
 In the following Battles of Narvik on 10 April and 13 April, Bey distinguished himself by leading a small group of destroyers in a brave though doomed action against a superior Royal Navy force that included the battleship HMS Warspite.

 Bey was awarded with the Knight's Cross of the Iron Cross on 9 May 1940.
-The next day he was promoted to Captain and appointed commander of the German destroyer force (Führer der Zerstörer), succeeding Commodore Bonte, who had been killed on 10 April in the first Battle of Narvik.
+The next day he was promoted to captain and appointed commander of the German destroyer force (Führer der Zerstörer), succeeding Commodore Bonte, who had been killed on 10 April in the first Battle of Narvik.
 Bey then commanded the destroyer screen protecting the ships of the Brest Group (Scharnhorst, Gneisenau, Prinz Eugen) during Operation Cerberus (the “Channel Dash”) in February 1942.
 Of the three, Scharnhorst suffered extensive damage, having struck a naval mine laid off the Dover Straits.